 The process that this tool represents is guided by a student’s innate capacity and desire to grow, their participation in our community and curriculum, and our staff’s commitment to support students through positive, intentional action within the context of supportive relationships.
 While change takes time, it is the student’s growing core of self-determination and their increasing ability to solve their own challenges that fuels the process and allows them to be flexible, and empowered.

 We believe goal setting is not only a path to skill building and creating a path in life, but is also a necessary tool for building resiliency in our students.
 It is our experience that when students meet their goals, whatever they may be, it gives them tremendous confidence in their capacity for success that translates across all aspects of their life.

 We utilize a number of assessment tools at Mansfield Hall.
 The purpose of these assessments is threefold.
 First, the assessments provide us with valuable information on the individual strengths and weaknesses of each student.
 This information provides us with a present level of functioning and a foundation for individualized goal setting with a focus on independence.
 Second, these assessments are administered at least annually, providing us with valuable progress monitoring data.
 We use this data to help determine if our students are meeting their individual goals.
 Third, the assessments help us to determine what supports and services may be needed to most effectively meet each of our students’ needs.
 In a nutshell, we use the assessments to tell us where each student is right now, where they’re going in the future, what help they might need to get there and their progress along the way.

-We use two primary assessment tools at Mansfield Hall:
+We use three primary assessment tools at Mansfield Hall:

 The BRIEF (Behavior Rating Inventory of Executive Functioning), a standardized tool for assessing executive functioning capacity.